-This course is not to be confused with the courses in commerce offered by various universities and colleges.
-Engineering is its basis, students taking four-fifths of the subjects offered in the Engineering courses described on pages 60-63, the remainder of their time being devoted to a scientific study of the principles of commerce and industry.
+This course should not be confused with the courses in commerce offered by various universities and colleges.
+Engineering is its basis, students taking four-fifths of the subjects offered in the Engineering courses described on pages 56-59, the remainder of their time being devoted to a scientific study of the principles of commerce and industry.
 It is designed to provide adequate education for students who, while desiring a systematic training in the applied sciences, have interests and aptitudes which fit them for positions on the business side of manufacturing and transportation enterprises, rather than for specialized engineering.